 Jungle: Originating in Phetchaburi, Jungle curries are salty, hot, and brain-numblingly spicy.
 Part of the reason is the lack of coconut milk that tempers Southern curries.
 They are often garnished with fresh green peppercorns and holy basil, tending to not include dried spices.

 Sour orange curry paste tends to be used in boiled curries and is the most simple of all Thai curry pastes.
-The paste is typically made up of just five ingredients (chillies, shallots, garlic, salt, and shrimp paste – use vegan gapi or fermented soybean paste for a vegan version), with tamarind often added to the stock for a sour element.
+The paste is typically made up of just five ingredients (chillies, shallots, garlic, salt, and shrimp paste – use vegan gapi or fermented soybean paste for a vegan version), with tamarind or other souring agents often added to the stock for a sour element.

 Home made or store bought?